hburgoyne/picard_mcp/PLANNING.md

 - Describes the setup locally and on Render
 ---

+# PICKING UP WHERE WE LEFT OFF:
+- Still working on some tests related to token blacklisting now that the correct table is in the database.

 # Picard MCP Implementation Plan (MVP)

 This document outlines the step-by-step implementation plan for the Picard MCP project MVP, focusing on simplicity and essential functionality.